gnicol/GitSwarm/perforce_swarm/doc-ce/integration/google.md

 # Google OAuth2 OmniAuth Provider

 To enable the Google OAuth2 OmniAuth provider you must register your application with Google.
-Google will generate a client ID and secret key for you to use.
+Google generates a client ID and secret key for you to use.

-1. Sign in to the [Google Developers Console](https://console.developers.google.com/) with the Google account you want to use to register GitSwarm.
+1. Sign in to the [Google Developers Console](https://console.developers.google.com/) with the Google account you want to use to register $GitSwarm$.

 1. Select "Create Project".

 1. Provide the project information
-    - Project name: 'GitSwarm' works just fine here.
+    - Project name: '$GitSwarm$' works just fine here.
     - Project ID: Must be unique to all Google Developer registered applications.
 Google provides a randomly generated Project ID by default.
 You can use the randomly generated ID or choose a new one.